Can I Negotiate My Severance Package Without a Lawyer? Yes—And Here’s How

 Losing your job is stressful enough.
 The last thing you want is to get lost in legal fees, confusing clauses, and pressure to sign paperwork you don’t fully understand.

 If you’ve just received a severance offer, you might be wondering: Do I need a lawyer to negotiate this?
-The surprising answer is: Not necessarily.
+Should I hire a lawyer to negotiate my severance?
+The answer is: No, you don't necessarily need a lawyer to negotiate your severance package.

 Step 1: Understand What You’re Entitled To